 Collateral experience, by ASA definition, is not appraisal experience for purposes of meeting the two-year and five-year minimum experience requirements.
 Evaluation of comparable sales or determination of authenticity is frequently a necessity for the determination of value.
 When the purpose of that work is to determine value, it is part of appraisal experience.
 When it's not, the work is considered collateral experience.
-The determining its provenance may or may not be appraisal work.
+The determination of problems in a business, auditing the books of a corporation, authenticating an art object or determining its provenance may or may not be appraisal work.
 By themselves (i.e., not as a part of an appraisal/valuation assignment) these functions are not classified by ASA as appraisal experience.
 As noted in ASA's Code of Ethics, appraisal is the determination of value.
 Although collateral experience is extremely important to a professional, it does not qualify as full-time-equivalent appraisal experience and will not be credited as such by ASA.